 In the presence of Chilean Energy Minister Diego Pardow, the ‘Haru Oni’ pilot plant in Punta Arenas (Chile) was officially opened today.
-Porsche Executive Board members Barbara Frenkel and Michael Steiner performed the ceremonial fuelling of a Porsche 911 with the first synthetic fuel produced at the site. eFuels made from water and carbon dioxide using wind energy enable the nearly CO2-neutral operation of petrol engines.
+Porsche Executive Board members Barbara Frenkel and Michael Steiner performed the ceremonial fuelling of a Porsche 911 with the first synthetic fuel produced at the site.
+These so-called eFuels, produced using wind energy, hydrogen, and CO₂, potentially enable nearly CO₂-neutral operation of internal combustion engines.

 “Porsche is committed to a double-e path: e-mobility and eFuels as a complementary technology.
-Using eFuels reduces CO2 emissions.
+The use of eFuels could potentially replace fossil fuels, thereby reducing the carbon footprint.
 Looking at the entire traffic sector, the industrial production of synthetic fuels should keep being pushed forward worldwide.
 With the eFuels pilot plant, Porsche is playing a leading role in this development,” says Barbara Frenkel, Member of the Executive Board for Procurement at Porsche AG.

 “The potential of eFuels is huge.
 There are currently more than 1.3 billion vehicles with combustion engines worldwide.
 Many of these will be on the roads for decades to come, and eFuels offer the owners of existing cars a nearly carbon-neutral alternative.
 As the manufacturer of high-performance, efficient engines, Porsche has a wide range of know-how in the field of fuels,” adds Michael Steiner, Member of the Executive Board for Development and Research at Porsche AG.